 - Phasing out certain single-use plastic products that aren’t recyclable Establishing minimum recycled content standards.

 - Launching a national beverage container refund program to bolster recycling rates.

 - Placing a temporary pause on new and expanding plastic facilities until the Environmental Protection Agency updates and creates vital environmental and health regulations to protect frontline and fenceline communities.

-Your choices matter.
-You don't have to be perfect to change the world.
-Even little things can make a difference.
-When small actions are taken by many people, it can add up to one enormous positive impact.
-Join us and together we can find alternatives to plastic and strive for a healthier planet.
+The choices you make are powerful.
+Perfection is not required to change the world.
+When many people take small actions, it can create one enormous positive impact.
+Join us, and together we will find alternatives to plastic and strive for a healthier planet.

 Here are some easy zero waste swaps to try.